clockelliptic/3DGrapher/README.md

 # 3DGrapher
 3D Graphing Calculator app written in Python and Qt

-Currently in development.
+In development.
 Features to be added include:
 - Tick marks and numbers on axes
 - User-defined variables as well as function composition
 - User-defined bounds/intervals